 - Southwest Rapid Rewards® Premier Credit Card – Earn 40,000 points after you spend $1,000 on purchases in the first 3 months.
 Plus, earn 3X points on dining purchases for the first year.

 - Southwest Rapid Rewards® Plus Credit Card – Earn 40,000 points after you spend $1,000 on purchases in the first 3 months.
 Plus, earn 3X points on dining purchases for the first year.

 - Southwest Rapid Rewards® Premier Business Credit Card – Earn 60,000 points after you spend $3,000 on purchases in the first 3 months your account is open.

-- Southwest Rapid Rewards® Performance Business Credit Card – Earn 70,000 points after you spend $5,000 on purchases in the first 3 months.
-Plus, earn an additional 30,000 points after you spend $25,000 on purchases in the first 6 months.
+- Southwest Rapid Rewards® Performance Business Credit Card – Earn 80,000 points after you spend $5,000 on purchases in the first 3 months.

 Anniversary Bonus Points